rorykermack/react-custom-select/README.md

 ![Redux Custom Select Header](/readme-header.jpg?raw=true)

 # React Custom Select
 React custom select gives you a simple boiler plate for fully customizable select/option groups without having to battle with native styles.
-Because it's a react component you can easily integrate it with an existing react or flux style project.
+Because it's a react component you can easily integrate it with an existing react or flux style project and pass in the options via the props.

 ## Usage & Installation: